Decoupled Parse and Extraction APIs

 In our original launch of , the field extraction function was part of the parsing function; every time you wanted to run extraction, you had to run parsing, even if you had already parsed the document.
-We are now introducing two new beta endpoints that separate these functions: and .
-These beta APIs allow you to decouple parsing and extraction workflows for greater flexibility.
-You can now parse the document once with the API, and then use the API to run field extraction on that output multiple times.
-This is helpful if you want to experiment with different extraction schemas or you have multiple extraction tasks.Important Considerations
+In September 2025, we introduced two new endpoints that separate these functions: and .
+These APIs allow you to decouple parsing and extraction workflows for greater flexibility.
+You can parse the document once with the API, and then use the API to run field extraction on that output multiple times.
+This is helpful if you want to experiment with different extraction schemas or you have multiple extraction tasks.Availability

 - Create an extraction schema.
 The easiest way is to use the Schema Wizard in the Playground to generate a schema.